secure73/MicrosPy/DOCUMENTATION.md

    ```
    This will show you examples of what the assistant can do:
    - Generate CRUD endpoints for a "Product" resource
+   - Generate authenticated controllers with JWT validation
    - Show code suggestions for UserController
    - Generate documentation for controllers

+   > **Note**: The script now includes error handling to handle any issues encountered when analyzing existing code.
+You may see notes about method parameters not matching interfaces exactly, which is normal and won't affect code generation.

 2. **Understanding the Demo Output**
    When you run `ai.py`, you'll see:
-   - The codebase analysis results
+   - The codebase analysis results (with notes about any pattern deviations)
    - Generated CRUD endpoints for a sample resource
+   - Authentication-enabled controller examples
    - Code suggestions for common tasks
    - Generated documentation examples